IBM Cloud Docs

 3. To grant a user device access, select Devices, and assign the access to specific devices and device types as needed.

 Access to devices is assigned after the user is invited to the account.
 The device permissions apply to the specific devices that are assigned for the user.
 You can select specific devices from the list, or you can assign access by device type.
-If you assign access by device type, you might want to use the Enable future access options to ensure that each time new devices of a specific type are added, the user automatically gets assigned access to those devices.
+If you assign access by device type, you might want to use the Enable future access options.
+This way, you ensure that each time new devices of a specific type are added, the user automatically gets assigned access to those devices.

 4. To update a user's access to VPN subnets, select VPN subnets.